John Ferrugia: Professional career

 Ferrugia was the only North American TV reporter to travel with Pope John Paul II on his 1993 trip to the Jamaica, Mexico, and Denver, Colorado for World Youth Day.
 He secured an exclusive interview with the Pontiff at the Pope's summer home outside Rome prior to the U.S. trip.

 Ferrugia has been a contributing correspondent to ABC's 20/20 and Good Morning America; has contributed to several CNN broadcasts; and has appeared on Oprah.

 He has been honored with television journalism's most prestigious awards including two (2) Alfred I. duPont–Columbia University Awards, three (3) Peabody Awards, a national Investigative Reporters and Editors (IRE) Award, the National Headliner Award, the Society of Professional Journalists (SPJ) Award, two (2) national Edward R. Murrow Award, and three (3) regional Edward R. Murrow awards.
 He has been honored with twenty-six (26) Regional Emmy Awards, awards from the Associated Press, Colorado Broadcasters Association, and Missouri Broadcasters Association.
 He has been honored with the Heartland NATAS Silver Circle Award for his contribution to journalism and in 2012, Ferrugia received the Missouri Honor Medal for Distinguished Service in Journalism from the Missouri School of Journalism at the University of Missouri.
+In 2025 Ferrugia was honored by the Heartland Emmy Awards as he was inducted into the Gold Circle for his 50 years of contribution to television as a TV journalist who has made "an indelible impact on our industry".

 In March 2021, Ferrugia joined the non-profit Colorado News Collaborative - COLab - as a journalist/trainer.
 COLab's veteran reporters support local digital, print and broadcast news outlets, working with them on proprietary editorial projects as well as collaborative statewide projects.
 In addition, COLab provides reporter training and workshops.

+Since 2023 Ferrugia has been an adjunct lecturer at the University of Colorado and the University of Missouri School of Journalism conducting seminars on news reporting and how to cultivate and retain news sources.